jacobrosenthal/rust-training-aimldevfest-2019/src/enums.md

     })
 }
 ```
-Now finish out the the FilterString impl to make all this work
+EXERCISE: Now finish out the the FilterString impl to make all this work

 # enum playground